malramsay64/phd-thesis/05_Crystal_Melting/results.md

 For the phase transition to take place so quickly, it must take place through a series of highly co-ordinated rearrangements.

+### Investigating the Solid State phase transition of the p2gg polymorph

 Both the p2 and the p2gg structures are comprised of the same dimer like units. [@fig:...]
 These units are all in the same direction in the p2 structure